microsoftgraph/msgraph-sdk-design/graph-kiota/graph-kiota.md

 - Authentication Providers
     - Use the `IAuthenticationProvider` and  authentication provider class from the Kiota abstractions.

+- BaseRequest/IBaseRequest
+    - These classes/interfaces would be dropped as they are rendered redundant by the existence of `RequestInformation` from the Kiota core libraries and provide better support for conversion to native http request objects.
+    - Existing extensions/features/enrichments to the classes/interfaces would be moved to the `RequestInformation` through the graph core library.(e.g. one can use `BaseRequest` instances to create a batch request, now we would use `RequestInformation` instances)

+- HttpProvider/IHttpProvider
+    - These classes/interfaces would be dropped as they are rendered redundant by the existence of `IRequestAdapter` from the Kiota core libraries and provide the necessary functionality to perform http requests

+- Response Handler
+    - Any existing/needed response handlers to now implement the `IResponseHandler` (or equivalent) from kiota core libraries

 #### Graph Service library specifications